grecoe/teals/README.md

 There are a couple of folders here:

-    Python - Basic python introduction to types and control structures Advanced - Advanced Python Topics
+    0_python - Basic python introduction to types and control structures 1_practice - Some deep dive practices
-    Practice - Some deep dive practices
+    2_advanced - Advanced Python Topics
-    Questions - Where I answer questions from the class or Issues that were opened (There will be more to come as the year goes on.)
+    3_quiz - Quizzes that ask questions and keep score. questions - Where I answer questions from the class or Issues that were opened